ubco-db/EmbedDB-Desktop/README.md

 * 0 Uses a linear function to approximate data page locations.
 * 1 Performs a binary search over all data pages.
 * 2 Uses a Spline structure (with optional Radix table) to index data pages.
-* 3 Uses a multi-level PGM structure to index data pages.
-* 4 Uses a single-level PGM structure to index data pages.

 The RADIX_BITS constant defines how many bits are indexed by the Radix table when using SEARCH_METHOD 2.
 Setting this constant to 0 will omit the Radix table, indexing will rely solely on the Spline structure.